Lou-Cipher/nSide/README.txt

 Mega Drive:
   *Many, many bugs.
 This core is still in alpha.
+  *The VDP FIFO is not emulated at all.
+Games relying on this feature's exact timing will not work.

 PC Engine:
   *Many, many bugs.
 This core is still in alpha.